romangorbunov91/TBDLGR/README.md

-# A Transformer-Based Dactile Gesture Recognition
+# A Transformer-Based Dactile Language Gesture Recognition

 This is the official PyTorch implementation of the publication: